 I remember our last day together.
 We sat in the cool autumn breeze enjoying the last of the summer sun.
 Your favourite time of the year before the cold sets in.

-I never doubted you loved me, even when you disappeared for two weeks because Mrs Thompson four doors down was serving steak every day as part of her protein rich diet.
+I never doubted you loved me, even when you disappeared for two weeks because Mrs Thompson was serving steak every day as part of her protein rich diet.

 No one will ever replace you Susie.We have included Snoops, your stuffed mouse, who is almost as old as you are.
 We know how much you loved chasing that thing around the house and sleeping with it too.
 It certainly lasted a good few years Susie as did you.

-Now dear Susie as we lay you down to rest we want you to know we will think of you often, tell stories about you to your granddaughter Mollie who now lives with us.
+Now dear Susie as we lay you down to rest we want you to know we will think of you often.
+We will tell stories about you to your granddaughter Mollie who now lives with us.